 Decreases cravings and triggers

-Grounding allows you to take control over your cravings at the moment they present themselves.
+Grounding allows you to take control of your cravings at the moment they present themselves.
 If you are experiencing something that is triggering you while in recovery, using grounding techniques helps stabilize you and assists with easing temptation.

 Circulation in your body improves when you are grounded because it opens your veins, allowing you to have better delivery of oxygen and nutrition to your body.